Particular/docs.particular.net/nservicebus/upgrades/5to6/deprecated-transportmessage.md

 ## CorrelationId

-The correlation ID is no longer a strongly typed property exposed.
+The correlation ID is no longer a strongly-typed property exposed.
 To get access to the correlation ID of a message use the `Headers.CorrelationId` key.

 ## ReplyAddress